insure logo

 Least expensive ZIP codes

-The most affordable ZIP code in Utah for bundling home and auto insurance is 84737, with an average rate of $2,184.
-Below are the 10 least expensive ZIP codes.
+The least expensive ZIP code in Utah for home and auto insurance bundling is 84737 at an average rate of $2,184.
+See the 10 least expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference